open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ### Access Methods

 Access method specifications are completely ignored.
-A resource/source is ignored, if the access method type is `none`.
+A resource or source is ignored, if the access method type is `none`.

 ## Labels

-Labels are removed before signing but can be marked with a special boolean property `signing`.
-This property indicates that the label should be signing-relevant and therefore part of the digest.
-As a consequence such labels cannot be changed anymore during the lifecycle of a component version any may only describe static information.
+Labels by default are removed before signing, but can be marked with a special boolean property `signing`.
+This property indicates that the label is signing-relevant and therefore becomes part of the digest.
+As a consequence such labels cannot be changed during the lifecycle of a component version anymore and should only describe static information.
 The structure of signing-relevant labels is preserved from the component descriptor version `v2`.